isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     s.frequency = alarm_settings::every_10_seconds;
     set_settings(s);

-For the case of a set of boolean values consider using a flags enum; a pattern that expresses a set of boolean values.
+For the case of a set of boolean values consider using a flags `enum`; a pattern that expresses a set of boolean values.

     enable_lamp_options(lamp_option::on | lamp_option::animate_state_transitions);